Why Is The Great Wave Off Kanagawa So Famous?

 Understanding The Great Wave And Japanese Heritage

-The Great Wave displays the exceptional capability of the artist (Katsushika Hokusai) in working with the customary Japanese ukiyo-e woodblock print style, which requires cutting wooden squares individually, for each tone and shading.
-It must be assembled exactly and executed smoothly, via cutting a design into a wood hinder with a sharp apparatus.
-Afterward, all areas must be covered with ink, while squeezing the square against a piece of paper.
-One reason for the success of The Great Wave in Japan was that it was printed in various shades.
-It had an unmistakable immersed tone.
+The Great Wave displays the creativity and skills of Katsushika Hokusai in working with the customary Japanese ukiyo-e woodblock in print style; which requires cutting wooden squares individually, for each tone and shading.
+The squares must be smoothed and assembled together and the artistic design perfectly cut into the wood.
+Afterward, all areas must be covered with ink, while squeezing the whole square piece against a piece of paper.
+One reason for the success of The Great Wave in Japan was that it was printed in various colors.

 What does the great wave off Kanagawa mean?